zac7777/Entropy/Entropy/Classes/Sniper.md

 Collateraliser:
 - *Explosive knowledge:* in any downtime you may create up to 5 "explosive" variants of any ammo you have in storage by combining 2 of the regular ammunition and any flammable item
-- *Ranged Boomer:* you gain an additional +5m * Endurance to the effective range of "Throw" moves from weapons
+- *Ranged Boomer:* you gain an additional +5m * Endurance to the effective range of "Throw" moves from weapons, they gain -10 Accuracy, and creatures will not gain awareness of you if you target them.
-- *Arsonist's lifestyle:* you gain a resistance to fire and shock damage
+- *Arsonist's lifestyle:* you gain resistance to fire and shock damage, if you would take suffocation damage from smoke you are now immune to it.

 Hunter:
 - *Best friend:* at least one of your combat companions must be non-anthropomorphic, this companion will be your "Best Friend" and if they would die at any point you may take the avoidance roll, upon succeeding they will fall unconscious and return to 1 HP, this can only be activated twice per combat